espelion/f1_racer_ai_agent/README.md

 ### Using Gemini <a id="gemini"></a>

-If you would like to use the *Gemini Text Generator* you will need to have a working Google API KEY with Gemini API permissions.
-This can be created easily on the GCP console or a free one on *Makersuite*
+If you would like to use the **Gemini Text Generator** you will need to have a working Google API KEY with Gemini API permissions.
+This can be created easily on the GCP console or a free one on **Makersuite**.
 You will need to have an environment file called `.env` on the project root, i.e same level as the `f1_agent.py` file.
 You will need a singular entry of `GOOGLE_API_KEY=yor-api-key`.
 On the Dockerfile you will also need to add this environment variable with the `ENV` command.
-When you start up you project step 4 of <a href="#installation">Installation</a> will then be the start up args:
+When you start up you project, step 4 of <a href="#installation">Installation</a> will then be the start up args:

 ```sh
 python f1_agent.py --text-generator gemini